sebavan/Bololens/Documentation/Sight.md

 =====

 ## Summary
-**From Wikipedia:** *Visual perception is the ability to interpret the surrounding environment using light in the visible spectrum reflected by the objects in the environment.*
+**From Wikipedia**: *Visual perception is the ability to interpret the surrounding environment using light in the visible spectrum reflected by the objects in the environment.*

-**From us:** This is the component responsible of the bot vision.
+**Bololens**: This is the component responsible of the bot vision.
 It helps us capturing and sending picture to the bot framework.
 The main difference with a real Sight is it represents the player's sight and not the bot one.

 ## Unity
 The Sight is represented in Untiy by the BotSightManager.cs behaviour.